sindresorhus/has-yarn/readme.md

 Useful for tools that needs to know whether to use `yarn` or `npm` to install dependencies.

-Checks if a `yarn.lock` file is present in the working directory.
+It checks if a `yarn.lock` file is present in the working directory.

 ## Install